TheDomcio/WonderfulPolishLanguage/README.md

 I like to add those channels that do not have exaggerate with the absurdity of thumbnails and titles - [clickbaits](https://en.wikipedia.org/wiki/Clickbait).
 I want to make it as easy as possible to retrieve information from the videos on this site without wasting your time on "one million [fillers](https://en.wikipedia.org/wiki/Filler_(media))" included in today's **typical** YouTube videos focused on massive marketing.
 Of course, it is not always possible to "escape" from this, so sometimes people who want to reach a larger audience want to adapt to the "standards of popularization of content" in this way.
 In the future I will add more categories and channels here, but first I want to focus on those already created, so as not to create categories with a small number of recommended channels.
 Forgive me for describing some great channels so short, because most of them deserve a few times more description.

 ##### Linguistics and related (Lingwistyka i powiązane)

+- [Ecolinguist](https://www.youtube.com/Ecolinguist) -  "Connecting people through languages" - One of the best linguistic channels on the whole YouTube.
+The main content creator is Polish Norbert Wierzbicki.
+There are often videos where there is a meeting through video conversation of people from different countries who try to understand each other using their native language with a similar origin - the same roots to the language used by other guests.
+Slavic language appears very often.
+[Here](https://www.youtube.com/watch?v=NztgXMLwv4A) for example, there is a very popular video in which a Pole, Bulgarian and Croatian try to understand the Interslavic language used by their friend ([Here an Norbert's interview with the main creator of the Interslavic language itself](https://www.youtube.com/watch?v=8BpixH088xg)).
+A very cool option if you want to learn between languages, your language will probably be on the channel.
+For those who like English, [here](https://www.youtube.com/watch?v=sEaRBAT0TLs) is a video in which an Englishman speaks Old English and a Pole - Norbert, Australian and American try to understand it.

 - [Course of Polish](https://www.youtube.com/user/Jareczny) - There are a lot of "words of the day" here, and then the speaker shows the sentences in which these words can be used - context.
 - [SAY IT IN POLISH](https://www.youtube.com/channel/UCCDOVLmcmVWGit5vTgS2Q6Q) - Nice channel about "saying it" (some more complex message) in Polish.
 And not only that, it is also worthwhile to look through older videos.